 Trim away the top parts with a sharp knife.
-Be sure not to cut off the stem, trim parts like making a ring around the stem.
-If you concern about using a sharp knife, you can use a sharp peeler.
+Be sure not to cut off the stem, and trim parts like making a ring around the stem.
+If you are concerned about using a sharp knife, you can use a sharp peeler.
 But I think a knife is easier after getting used to it.
 Yet, persimmons are hard so be careful about this process.

 By the way, it doesn’t matter if you trim around the stem first or peel off the skin first.

 Better to peel all skins for dried persimmons.
 Because skins will keep moisture to protect fruits so it will cause be rotten.

 Well, there are several ways to tie twine around stems (“T” branches).
 You can tie many persimmons in one strap, or tieing one persimmon in two ends of the same piece of twine.

 This persimmon strap is called “Kaki Sudare” (柿すだれ) in Japan, which means “Persimmon Sudare curtain”.
 If you do this way, Make space between the persimmons for well-vent and well-sun lighted.

 Boil For Seconds To Sanitize Fruits

 There are many germs and bacterial virus that exists in the air and also on our hands.